pietrop/autoEdit_2_documentation/architecture.md

 ##### Documentaiton
-Was initially Using `jsdoc` and `docco`for automatic documentation generated.
-See [updating documentation ](/updating-automated-documentation.md)section for more on how to update `jsdoc` and `docco`.
+Was initially Using [jsdoc][jsdoc] and [docco][docco] for automatic documentation generated.
+See [updating documentation ](/updating-automated-documentation.md)section for more on how to update [jsdoc][jsdoc] and [docco][docco].
 But have decided to [move the documentation gitbooks](https://pietropassarelli.gitbooks.io/autoedit-2-r-d-documentation-for-developers/content/) (which is what you are most likely reading now).
 And still need to decide what is the place, if any for automated generated documentation.

 ### `spec`